npm package discovery and stats viewer.

 @maydotinc/s3-syncer

-Most teams can start immediately with one command:
+Most teams can start with:

 npx @maydotinc/s3-syncer sync